zkcryptobro/hiero-solo-action/README.md

 # hedera-solo-action

 A GitHub Action for setting up a Hedera Solo network.
-The network contains one node.
-The node can be accessed at `localhost:50211`.
+The network contains one node that can be accessed at `localhost:50211`.

 The action creates an account that contains 10,000,000 hbars.
 All information about the account is stored as output to the github action.